-Lancaster Beauty School is committed to providing a work and school environment free of unlawful harassment or discrimination.
-In furtherance of this commitment, all students and employees are required to take our mandatory Sexual Harassment and Prevention Training which will take place four time per calendar year.
-Lancaster Beauty Schools policy prohibits harassment or discrimination based on race, religion, creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical conditions), military or veteran status, physical or mental disability, medical condition, marital status, age, sexual orientation, gender, gender identity or expression, genetic information or any other basis protected by the federal, state or local law.
+TITLE IX ANTI-HARRASSMENT and DISCRIMINATION POLICY FOR STUDENTS and EMPLOYEES based on race, religion, creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical conditions), military or veteran status, physical or mental disability, medical condition, marital status, age, sexual orientation, gender, gender identity or expression, genetic information or any other basis protected by the federal, state or local law.
 Additionally, in accordance with Title IX of the Education Amendments of 1972, the School prohibits discrimination based on sex, which includes sexual harassment and sexual violence, and the School has jurisdiction over Title IX complaints.